Cass Review: LGBTQ organisations

 The International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA), international LGBTQ student organisation IGLYO, and Transgender Europe released a joint statement which criticised the Cass Review's "poor and inconsistent use of evidence, pathologising approaches, and exclusion of service users and trans healthcare experts".
 ILGA and Transgender Europe also raised concerns about "pathologizing approaches" and the use of language like "gender questioning" to refer to transgender youth.

 Trans youth charity Mermaids and the LGBTQ+ charity Stonewall endorsed some of the report's recommendations, such as expanding service provisions with the new regional hubs, but raised concerns the review's recommendations may lead to barriers for transgender youth in accessing care.

 In October 2024, 100 LGBTQ+ organisations and activists signed a letter to Wes Streeting expressing a "deep lack of confidence" in the Review.
 Concerns included Cass's selection without consideration of other candidates, "secrecy" regarding the report's commissioning, and "explicit exclusion of any trans people from involvement in the Governance Assurance Group, on the basis of potential bias".
 It described the review as "an absurd spectacle" with extensively documented technical failings and said, "There is a real concern, therefore, that the review promotes an inherently flawed approach to determining the efficacy and safety of clinical support for trans healthcare".

 Trans advocates have criticised the Cass Review for its alleged connections with anti-trans activism.
 LGBTQ advocates specifically criticised meetings between Cass, members of her team, and members of Florida governor Ron DeSantis' medical board, which restricted transgender healthcare in Florida.
 Cass met with board member Patrick Hunter, a member of the Society for Evidence-Based Gender Medicine (SEGM) and Catholic Medical Association.
 Hunter and Cass exchanged materials and Cass was invited to present to the board.

-Unions
+Trade unions

-In June 2024, the university and College Union's (UCU) national executive committee unanimously passed a motion criticising the review's methodology, sourcing and claims.
+In June 2024, the University and College Union's (UCU) national executive committee unanimously passed a motion criticising the review's methodology, sourcing and claims.
 (Note: The motion said the review has "serious methodological flaws", "provides no evidence for the 'new approach' it recommends", and is based on "selective use of evidence and promotion of unevidenced claims".)
 This was met with criticism from some academics and union members, who said the move "risks making the union appear anti-scientific".
 The UCU brought a version of the motion to the Trades Union Congress (TUC) LGBT+ conference, where it was carried without opposition.